ankitjasbeersingh/qp-assessment/README.md

 docker-compose up --build
 ```
 Verify the Application is Running:
-After running the above command, Docker Compose will build the Docker images and start the containers.
-You should see output in your terminal indicating that the application has started.
 Access the application by opening your browser and navigating to http://localhost:3000.

 Testing the Endpoints